-The college provides excellent academic support to cohorts on the ‘second BM’ – years 4 to 6 of the medical degree – and to those enrolled on the 4-year Graduate Entry Medical programme (GEM).
+The college provides excellent academic support to cohorts on the ‘second BM’ – years four to six of the medical degree – and to those enrolled on the four-year Graduate Entry Medical programme (GEM).

-Teaching comprises weekly seminars on core aspects of the curriculum, with regular bedside teaching in small groups during years 4 and 6 and via tutorials in year 5.
+Teaching comprises weekly seminars on core aspects of the curriculum, with regular bedside teaching in small groups during years four and six, and via tutorials in year six.

 Green Templeton is the only graduate college to accept students on the GEM.